-4.3 Mixed-Use Neighbourhood Hub
+4.3 Community A - Neighbourhood Hub

-The Neighbourhood Hub, identified on Figure 10: Land Use Concept, is envisioned as a community destination, providing a mix of land uses that provide commercial services, higher density residential uses, and gathering spaces.
+The Neighbourhood Hub, identified in Figure 11: Land Use Concept, is envisioned as a community destination, providing a mix of land uses that provide commercial services, higher density residential uses, and gathering spaces.
 The Hub is located at the corner of two arterial roads, 338th Avenue and 32nd Street, and supported by the Trilogy Plains collector road system to provide convenient access and accommodate future transit service.
 An appropriate intersection design and treatment at 32nd Street to ensure the necessary traffic exposure to support the commercial development will be determined in consultation with the Town.
 Strong pedestrian and cyclist networks and multi-use pathway connectivity to the Neighbourhood Hub shall be provided to encourage a walkable destination.

 Commercial uses within the Hub will meet the daily shopping needs of the Trilogy Plains community and surrounding communities.
-The Neighbourhood Hub may provide services such as a supermarket, drugstore, financial institutions, restaurants, a range of specialty stores, services, and office space (I.e., personal, medical, professional, financial services) among other uses.
+The Neighbourhood Hub may provide services such as a supermarket, drugstore, financial institutions, restaurants, a range of specialty stores, services, and office space (i.e., personal, medical, professional, financial services) among other uses.
 The Hub may also include various community facilities and services, such as a daycare and fitness centre.
-Commercial uses within the Neighbourhood Hub can be stand-alone developments or part of a mixed-use development within higher density mixed-use areas.
+Commercial uses within the Neighbourhood Hub can be stand-alone developments or part of a mixed-use development within higher density mixed-use areas of the Neighbourhood Hub.
 Medium and high-density residential development should be located within and in close proximity to the Neighbourhood Hub to promote walkability, increase vibrancy and success of the retail developments, encourage activity within the Hub, and provide a transition to surrounding lower density residential areas.

-- 4.3(a) The Neighbourhood Hub shall be generally located as shown on Figure 10: Land use Concept.
-The exact boundary will be refined at the Neighbourhood Area Structure Plan (NASP) stage. - 4.3(c) The Commercial Area within the Neighbourhood Hub shall be located at the intersection of 32 Street and 338 Avenue and supported by a collector road within the Plan Area. - 4.3(d) Two intersections that provide access into the Neighbourhood Hub should be provided from the surrounding regional road network to ensure convenient access and adequate traffic volumes to support the commercial development.
+- 4.3(a) The Neighbourhood Hub shall be generally located as shown on Figure 11: Land use Concept.
+The exact boundary will be refined at the Neighbourhood Area Structure Plan (NASP) stage. - 4.3(b) The commercial area within the Neighbourhood Hub shall be located at the intersection of 32 Street and 338 Avenue and supported by a collector road within the Plan Area. - 4.3(c) Two intersections that provide access into the Neighbourhood Hub should be provided from the surrounding regional road network to ensure convenient access and adequate traffic volumes to support the commercial development. - 4.3(d) Additional right-in/right-out vehicle access points from 338 Avenue into the commercial area may be provided and will be determined at the NASP stage at the discretion of the Town of Okotoks.